swissChili/vm/README.md

 - stack-based
   - untyped stack, everything on the stack is a 32 bit integer, which can be a pointer to the heap, or just a value
-- local heap
-  - variables can be addressed by absolute values, greatly simplifying compiler design
-  - heap can inherit from another heap, each function has it's own heap, each inheriting from the "root" heap.
-- functional
-  - functions work like the JVM's `.class`es.
-  - modules are made up of 1 or more functions
-  - dependencies are sub modules

 ### convenience > file size